AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

   PrepocessDataOnly                 ,No
   TrueGenotypeFile                  ,MyTrueGenos.txt

-Below is a description of what each line is does.
-It is important to note that AlphaImputeSpec.txt is case sensitive.
-Before proceeding, it is worth pointing out that internally AlphaImpute divides all the animals in the pedigree into to groups, one called a high-density group and the other the low-density group.
-The high-density group is the group of animals that have are genotyped for enough SNP that they can have their haplotypes resolved by AlphaPhase1.1.
-The low-density group are all remaining animals in the pedigree and comprise animals that are not genotyped at all, are genotyped at low density, or are genotyped at high density but have a proportion (greater than a threshold the use can set) of their SNP missing (e.g. not called by the genotype calling algorithm).
-This partitioning is done because placing animals with too many SNP missing into AlphaPhase1.1 can result in dramatic increases in computational time and dramatic reduction in the accuracy of phasing.
+Below is a description of what each line does.
+It is important to note that ``AlphaImputeSpec.txt`` is case sensitive.
+Before proceeding, it is worth pointing out that internally AlphaImpute divides all the animals in the pedigree into two groups, one called a high-density group and the other the low-density group.
+The high-density group is the group of animals that have been genotyped for enough SNP that they can have their haplotypes resolved by AlphaPhase1.1.
+The low-density group are all remaining animals in the pedigree and comprise animals that are not genotyped at all, are genotyped at low density, or are genotyped at high density but have a proportion (greater than a threshold the user can set) of their SNP missing (e.g. not called by the genotype calling algorithm).
+This partitioning is done because placing animals with too many SNP missing into AlphaPhase1.1 can result in dramatic increases in computational time and dramatic reduction in the accuracy of phasing (see AlphaPhase1.1 user manual for more information).

+PedigreeFile
+""""""""""""

-**PedigreeFile** gives the name of the file containing the pedigree information.
+Gives the name of the file containing the pedigree information.
 Details on the format are below.

+GenotypeFile
+""""""""""""
-**GenotypeFile** gives the name of the file containing the genotypes.
+Gives the name of the file containing the genotypes.
 Details on the format are below.

+NumberOfSnp
+"""""""""""
-**NumberOfSnp** gives the number of SNP in the genotype file.
+Gives the number of SNP in the genotype file.

+InternalEdit
+""""""""""""
-**InternalEdit** specifies whether the program should edit the data internally or not.
-The two options are Yes or No (note these are case sensitive).
+Specifies whether the program should edit the data internally or not.
+The two options are ``Yes`` or ``No`` (note these are case sensitive).
 Editing the data allows the program to remove SNP that are missing in too many animals / remove animals from the high-density group that have too many SNP that are missing.
 Editing the data may increase the speed and accuracy of the imputation.
 It is particularly important not to allow too many missing genotypes to enter the phasing step in AlphaPhase1.1 as this can dramatically increase the time required to complete the phasing and reduce the phasing accuracy.

+EditingParameters
+"""""""""""""""""
-**EditingParameters** controls the internal editing that is invoked the InternalEdit option described above.
-The three numerical parameters control the internal editing while the case sensitive qualifier that controls the final output of the results with regard to the editing.
+Controls the internal editing that is invoked the ``InternalEdit`` option described above.
+The three numerical parameters control the internal editing while the case sensitive qualifier controls the final output of the results with regard to the editing.
 The internal editing involves three steps run in sequence (Step 1, Step 2, and Step 3).

 The first numerical parameter controls Step 1, which divides the animals in the data into two initial groups, the high-density group, and the low-density group.
 Animals in the data set that are genotyped for more than XX.X% (In figure 1 this figure is 95.0%) of the SNP enter the high‐density group, with the remainder entering the low-density group.